 So what are the advantages of hard money lending?

-Say you have found a house great you want to flip that costs $40,000.
-After hiring a contractor and planning renovations, you find out that the rehab will cost another $35,000 while inspections, closings, and appraisals will cost $5000.
-That’s $80,000 in total.
+Say you have found a great house you want to flip that costs $40,000.
+After hiring a contractor and planning renovations, you find out that the rehab will cost another $35,000.
+Meanwhile, inspections, closings, and appraisals will cost $5,000.
+That’s $80,000 total.

 After the renovations are complete, the house is projected to have a value of $130,000.
-This is found by looking at the upgrades being made, the location, and comps of the area.
+You find this by looking at the upgrades being made, the location, and comps in the area.
 Now you approach hard money lenders to fund the project.
-One will lend you the capital based on a 65% of the ARV ($130,000) although you will need a 10% down payment.
-Interest charged by the lender will be 18% while they also want 5 points when the property is sold.
+One offers to lend you the capital based on 65% of the ARV ($130,000) and says you will need a 10% down payment.
+This lender will charge you 18% interest and wants 5 points when the property is sold.
 (This is on the high end of the common terms offered.)
-The money must also be paid back within a year.
+You’ll have to pay the money back within a year.

 Take a look at the example below.

 As you can see, even with hard terms, the profit margin can be good.

 Finally, don’t forget your own assets.
 But what assets can you use?
 You may not have any extra cash lying around, but there are other areas of finance that you can access.